Art-Sells/HPM/MASS/LPP/LPPCodeBase/Infrastructure/test/MEV/MCV_Integration_Guide.md

 - Publish ABI + addresses + the parameter file from Section 1.
 - Ship a lightweight SDK or script that:
+  1. Allows searchers to choose their orbit (NEG or POS) based on market conditions.
-  1. Fetches the next orbit via `getAmountsOutFromStart`.
+  2. Fetches quotes for the chosen orbit via `getAmountsOutFromStartWithDirection(startPool, amountIn, useNegOrbit)`.
-  2. Builds calldata and target blocks for the relay.
+  3. Builds calldata with the appropriate `assetToUsdc` value and target blocks for the relay.
-  3. Handles revert reasons (`DailyEventCapReached`, slippage) so bundles aren’t spammed.
+  4. Handles revert reasons (`DailyEventCapReached`, slippage) so bundles aren't spammed.
 - Communicate any cap changes via `DailyEventCapUpdated` events or public status pages.
 - Adjust bps fees if needed (low or high)